 Artistic Director: Malaika Cunningham

 Malaika Cunningham (Artistic Director), a theatre maker, facilitator and political researcher.
 She has recently worked with Cardboard Citizens, Daniel Evans (The Effect, 2015) and Invisible Flock (Control, 2016).
 She completed the Clore Emerging Leaders course in Spring 2015.
 She is motivated by the belief that art and theatre can provoke lasting social change through encouraging imagination, empathy and stimulating deeper conversations.
-She aims to make work which simultaneously entertains and challenges, exercises our imaginations and offers striking sensory experiences which stay with its audiences long after the end of show.
+She is currently studying for a PhD with the Centre for Understanding Sustainable Prosperity about participatory theatre and democratic spaces.

 Joe has been the playwright for all The Bare Project’s own productions.
 Last spring he was selected to participate in FUSE at Sheffield Theatres and as a result his play Volcano was staged in the Crucible Studio.
 He has recently been accepted onto the Royal Court’s Introduction to Playwriting Group.
 His writing is informed by his academic interest in the human mind.
 He studied for his master’s in Cognitive Studies at the University of Sheffield.
 Together with The Bare Project he has worked with academics/mental health practitioners from all over Europe to create plays about psychiatric disorders.